This is a sponsored conversation written by me on behalf of ARM & HAMMER™. The opinions and text are all mine.

 Confession: I’ve done this both ways.

-I’ve visited the grocery store before guests have arrived to make sure our fridge and pantry were stocked with plenty of food, but, particularly if I haven’t known our guests’ preferences, I have waited until they have arrived and made a trip out to the store with the female of the family.
+I’ve visited the grocery store before guests have arrived to make sure our fridge and pantry were stocked with plenty of food.
+However, particularly if I haven’t known our guests’ preferences, I have waited until they have arrived and made a trip out to the store with the female of the family.

 Ideally, you can ask and your guests will tell you ahead of time what foods they like or dislike (or cannot eat), and you can make a trip to the supermarket the day before their arrival.